ibm-cloud-docs/EventStreams/eventstreams050.md

 		</tr>

 </table>

-*: known issues with Kafka Connect version 2.6 and above: new versions Kafka Connect require creating topics with the cleanup policy set to compact only.
+**Known issues with Kafka Connect version 2.6 and above**: New versions Kafka Connect require creating topics with the cleanup policy set to compact only.
 This is currently not supported in {{site.data.keyword.messagehub}}.
 As a short-term workaround we would recommend customers use Kafka Connect 2.5.1 .

 <br/>